dart-lang/language/archive/feature-specifications/covariant-overrides.md

 against tightening types by accident.
 We have chosen the permissive variant, and it is always possible to make a linter require a stricter one.

-For a regular (non-covariant) parameter, the override rule is is unchanged: its type must be a supertype of the type declared for the same parameter in each directly overridden declaration.
+For a regular (non-covariant) parameter, the override rule is unchanged: its type must be a supertype of the type declared for the same parameter in each directly overridden declaration.
 This includes the typical case where the type does not change, because any type is a supertype of itself.